7 Important Reasons to Offer Employee Well-being at Work

 Many of you have probably studied Maslow’s needs hierarchy.
 The pyramid shown below shows the different needs that we have as humans.
 The most important and life sustaining needs are the bottom of the pyramid, the base of the pyramid.

-When you offer your employees a well-being program you are telling them that you respect them, you trust them, and that you want to help them be successful in life.
+Why is employee well-being important?
+When you offer your employees a well-being at work program, you are telling them that you respect them, you trust them, and that you want to help them be successful in life.
 Employees have high employee morale when they are allowed to be creative, solve problems, feel safe and appreciated, develop self-esteem, and achieve personal goals and aspirations.
 Employees are happy when they have a sense of control over their lives and their health.

 In my opinion. this is one of the most powerful reasons to have a well-being program.
 Realistically, your employees don’t care about your healthcare cost problem, they care about their own happiness.
 Your employees don’t share your concerns about productivity or absenteeism.
 They care about having a fulfilling, enjoyable job.